leynos/lag-complexity/README.md

 By default, the crate includes fast, lightweight heuristic-based providers and local ONNX model support for a "batteries-included" experience.
 For more advanced use cases, you can enable additional features.
+The heuristics remain dependency-light, relying only on the `regex` crate for boundary matching.

 ### Quick Example